-In 2016, the Rams offense ranked dead last in the league, while the team’s defense ranked 23rd, seven spots from dead last.
+In 2016, the Rams offense ranked dead last in the league, while the team’s defense ranked 23rd.
 To say the team was in shambles is an understatement.
 But in 2017, under McVay, the Rams ranked first in total offense and 12th in total defense.
 If that’s not a turnaround, I don’t know what is.

 So if we were ever going to get a coach on the cover of Madden (sans Bill Belichick), Sean McVay is the perfect candidate -- and his time is now.